yuhangdu-edu/yuhangdu-edu.github.io/_pages/research.md

 With Yueyang Zhong, Catherine Aiken, and Pedra Rabiee;<br>
 Previously circulated as "Balancing Fairness and Efficiency in Scheduling for Maternity Care".<br>
 *Manuscript available upon request.*
+- Accepted for presentation at 2026 MSOM Main Conference